 As it happens, processed snacks like chips, chocolate, cookies and confectionery make up far too much of our daily energy intake.
 These types of foods tend to give you a rush of good feelings as many of them cause spikes in blood sugar and a release of dopamine in the brain, only for you to crash pretty quickly as blood sugar drops again and the brain begs you for more.
 This can make it hard to concentrate, and make you feel tired and drained.
 A diet high in processed snacks can also negatively impact your mood.

 So What To Do?
 Where To Begin?

 Well you can start by removing temptation.
 It’s easier to avoid eating something if you don’t have it around in the first place.

-Go through what’s in your kitchen cupboards and get rid of all the junk that you’ve been saving for a rainy (or sunny, or cloudy) day.
-Make a mental note of the items you removed and avoid buying them again next time you do your grocery shopping.
+Go through what’s in your kitchen cupboards and get rid of all the things that you know won't do you any good.
+Make a mental note of the items you removed and try to avoid buying them again next time you do your grocery shopping.

 Snacking is not the devil by default.
 It just so happens that generally we associate the term with foods that are about as far from nourishing as can be.
 If your lifestyle requires regular energy top ups, try purchasing healthy snacks instead.
 To start off with, think about the snacks that you are eating.
 Would they fit easily into a food group such as fruits, vegetables, grains, dairy products or proteins?

 Snacking also extends to what we drink.
 Fizzy drinks, iced tea and most bottled juices tend to contain a lot of added sugars and artificial ingredients, and are usually high in calories but low in nutrients.
 Home made fruit juices are nice natural alternatives, as is a glass of milk and the best beverage of all - water.

 There are a couple of boxes that you can try to tick when it comes to choosing snacks.